 In the top right corner be sure to change the date to a bigger range so you can get a good enough overview of what is happening in the last month and click the export button.

-One of the beautiful things with Google Analytics is the tight integration to all their other platforms and you can easily export this data straight away to a Google Sheet.
+One of the beautiful things about Google Analytics is the tight integration to all their other platforms, and you can easily export this data straight away to a Google Sheet.

-This will give a great starting point with a list with all your posts including their:
+This will give a great starting point with a list of all your posts including their:

 - Page Views

 - Avg.
 Time on Page